 Expect to collaborate with your professors on independent research projects and gain hands-on experience working in the field.
 Math majors are primed to pursue careers in economics, finance, statistics, insurance, and teaching.
 Some students opt to combine the major with computer science, further broadening job prospects in the lucrative fields of software development and technology sectors.

 During your junior and senior years, you’ll enjoy exceptionally small classes and a broad array of electives design to help pinpoint your areas of interest.
-You’ll choose from four tracks:
+You’ll choose from four concentrations:

 - Actuarial Science